 Every year, 4 million people die due to illness or disease that can be attributed to polluted indoor air, according to the World Health Organization (WHO).
-Nearly half of child pneumonia deaths are the result of inhaled fine particulate matter from household pollution.
+Nearly half of child pneumonia deaths are the result of inhaled fine particles from household pollution.

-This is a concerning statistic, especially with the magnifying glass that has been placed on respiratory health due to the coronavirus and the disease it causes, COVID-19.
-Can you take steps right now to reduce your indoor air pollution and decrease your chances of the harmful effects of poor indoor air quality?
+This is a concerning statistic, especially with the magnifying glass that has been placed on respiratory health due to the coronavirus, COVID-19.
+Can you take steps right now to reduce your indoor air pollution and decrease the harmful effects of poor indoor air quality?
 Absolutely.
 Here’s what you need to know.

 What Causes Indoor Air Pollution?

 There are many things that are commonly found or used in a home that can contribute to poor indoor air quality.
 This includes but isn’t limited to:

 - Tobacco smoke.
 First and second-hand smoke indoors is a common pollutant in today’s homes.

 - Although outlawed for use in home construction in the late 1980s, asbestos can still be found in ceiling and floor tiles, insulation, paint, and other materials in holder homes.

 - Like asbestos, the use of formaldehyde in construction has been banned, but you can still find it in materials like floor sealants and paints.

 - Other toxic chemicals.
 Commonly used household items like air fresheners, candles, and wax melts can diffuse chemicals and phthalates into the air, which can compromise your respiratory health.